enkomio/ProgramUpdater/README.md

 It was created with the following intents:

 * to be very easy to use and to integrate
-* to provide an high secure process
+* to provide an high secure process (the integrity of all files is checked before being used)
 * to be efficient, this means that if your new release just changed one file you don't need to download the full application but only the changed files
 * to be autoconsistent, you don't need any other external software (web server, database, ...) to create an update solution